technixgodly/Telegram-Downloader/README.md

 ## Setup

-1. Get your Telegram API credentials from [my.telegram.org/apps](https://my.telegram.org/apps)
+1. Get your Telegram credentials from [my.telegram.org/apps](https://my.telegram.org/apps)
 2. Update the `API_ID` and `API_HASH` in the file with your credentials